vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 - **vSphere Pods:** vSphere with Tanzu introduces a new construct that is called vSphere Pod, which is the equivalent of a Kubernetes pod.
 A vSphere Pod is a Kubernetes Pod that runs directly on an ESXi host without requiring a Kubernetes cluster to be deployed. vSphere Pods are designed to be used for common services that are shared between workload clusters, such as a container registry.

 	A vSphere Pod is a VM with a small footprint that runs one or more Linux containers.
 Each vSphere Pod is sized precisely for the workload that it accommodates and has explicit resource reservations for that workload.
-It allocates the exact amount of storage, memory, and CPU resources required for the workload to run. vSphere Pods are only supported with Supervisor Clusters that are configured with NSX-T Data Center as the networking stack.
+It allocates the exact amount of storage, memory, and CPU resources required for the workload to run. vSphere Pods are only supported with Supervisor Clusters that are configured with NSX Data Center as the networking stack.

 ## Identity and Access Management

 vSphere with Tanzu supports the following two identity providers:

-- **vCenter Single Sign-On:** This is the default identity provider that is used to authenticate with vSphere with Tanzu environment, including the Supervisors and Tanzu Kubernetes Grid Clusters. vCenter SSO provides authentication for vSphere infrastructure and can integrate with AD/LDAP systems.
+- **vCenter Single Sign-On:** This is the default identity provider that is used to authenticate with vSphere with Tanzu environment, including the Supervisors and Tanzu Kubernetes Grid Clusters. vCenter Single Sign-On (SSO) provides authentication for vSphere infrastructure and can integrate with AD/LDAP systems.

-  To authenticate using vCenter Single Sign-On, use vSphere plug-in for kubectl.
+  To authenticate using vCenter SSO, use vSphere plug-in for kubectl.
 Once authenticated, use kubectl to declaratively provision and manage the lifecycle of TKG clusters, deploy TKG cluster workloads.

 - **External Identity Provider:** You can configure a Supervisor with an external identity provider and support the [OpenID Connect protocol](https://openid.net/connect/).
 Once connected, the Supervisor functions as an OAuth 2.0 client, and uses the [Pinniped](https://pinniped.dev/) authentication service to connect to Tanzu Kubernetes Grid clusters by using the Tanzu CLI.
 Each Supervisor instance can support one external identity provider.
 For more information about the list of supported OIDC providers, see [Configure an External IDP](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-with-tanzu-tkg/GUID-766CC14B-BE5D-427E-8EA5-1570F28C95DE.html).

-The Tanzu Kubernetes Grid (TKG) cluster permissions are set and scoped at the vSphere Namespace level.
+The Tanzu Kubernetes Grid (informally known as TKG) cluster permissions are set and scoped at the vSphere Namespace level.
 When permissions are set for Namespace, including identity source, users & groups, and roles, all these permissions apply to any TKG cluster deployed within that vSphere Namespace.

 ### Roles and Permissions

 TKG Clusters supports the following three roles:
 - Viewer
 - Editor
-- Owner.
+- Owner

 These permissions are assigned and scoped at vSphere Namespace.